 "We have," says Mr. Arnold, "an extensive penal jurisdiction, quite independent of such charges, with a power of imposing fines from a few shillings up to hundreds of pounds; and in many cases, of inflicting lengthened imprisonment without fine.
 We may find it our duty to keep an accused person week after week in confinement before we can decide whether or not the evidence will justify us in sending him for trial.
-We have also a large and constantly increasing summary jurisdiction in criminal matters, wherein a single Magistrate combines the functions of both Jury and Judge.
-We have also an extensive jurisdiction in civil matters, in some instances arising from Local Acts and exclusive in its nature, in others concurrent with that of the County Courts, but which we are still constantly pressed to exercise, especially by the poorer classes, by reason of the heavy fees ex-exacted in those courts," &c.

-Originally the Magistrates of the Police Court were paid by fees, and they acquired the
+We have also a large and constantly increasing summary jurisdiction in criminal matters, from Local Acts and exclusive in its nature, in others concurrent with that of the County Courts, but which we are still constantly pressed to exercise, especially by the poorer classes, by reason of the heavy fees ex-exacted in those courts," &c.
+Originally the Magistrates of the Police Court were paid by fees, and they acquired the sarcastic name of "trading justices."
+In 1792 the "trading justices" were multiplied from one to seven, Bow-street being the oldest of our Police Courts ; but they were still paid by fees, and no professional qualification was necessary.
+It was in 1839 that the present system began.
+The duties of managing the Police were transferred to two new Magistrates, called the Commissioners of Police, and the position of the so-called Police Magistrate was materially altered.
+Property qualification was discontinued; the qualification became seven years' practice at the bar ; the connection with the Executive was abolished, the powers of the Magistrates were enlarged, and subsequent statutes have, from time to time, referred to them important jurisdictions.
+They have now